zackmcnulty/Shea-Brown-Lab/RNN_latent_structure/learning_materials/Hyak_Notes.md

 Hyak is a supercomputer owned by UW.
 It consists of a collection of high-throughput nodes (each of which is roughly equivalent to a high-end server) that are capable of parallel computation.
 Even if you do not plan to parallelize any work, the nodes are still incredibly fast to work on and have top of the line equipment (large memory, fast CPUs, and some have GPUs as well).
-Nodes are bought by individual groups to use, but Hyak has a cool feature called "Backfill" which allows users access to all available nodes (although this use is a bit restricted).
+Nodes are bought by individual groups to use, but Hyak has a cool feature called "Backfill" which gives users access to all available nodes (although this use is a bit restricted).
 See the section below on Backfill for more information on it.

 Lots of information on Hyak can be found on their [wiki](https://wiki.cac.washington.edu/display/hyakusers/WIKI+for+Hyak+users).
 For further questions,